 The learning

-We will celebrate what has already blossomed and we will make room to discover together what can still be done to rejuvenate the Hileia Baiana.
+We celebrate what has already blossomed and we will make room to discover together what can still be done to rejuvenate the Hileia Baiana.

 The photo on the right is from the Connecting Landscapes Project in the Alegria Nova Indigenous Community, developed by the Natureza Bela Environmental Group.